irisnet/irishub/docs/get-started/evm-contract.md

 ## Prepare Account for EVM

-You might already have an EVM account and hold its mnemonic phrase, but in IRISHub, EVM accounts are displayed with the iaa prefix.
-You can view it with the following command:
+You might already have an EVM account and hold its mnemonic phrase, but in IRISHub, EVM accounts are displayed with the `iaa` prefix.

+### Generate or Recover EVM account in IRIShub

 ```bash
 iris keys add <key-name> --algo eth_secp256k1